Professor David Houston Jones

 My work in the medical humanities concerns the face, in particular facial difference.
 From 2013-15 I was UK principal investigator on the EU INTERREG IV-funded project 1914FACES2014 on the cultural legacy of facial disfigurement in the UK and France.
 The project looks at the new surgical practices developed in the context of World War I and their debt to techniques derived from art and sculpture.

 My publications include Installation Art and the Practices of Archivalism (2016), Samuel Beckett and Testimony (2011), The Body Abject (2000), a critical edition of Tanazacq's La Supreme Abjection de la Passion du Christ (2001) and Jean Genet, Journal du voleur (2004).
 I am an active member of the Centre for Medical History and of the Centre for Intermedia at the University of Exeter, I sit on the management board of the Centre for Translating Cultures, on the editorial board of Reconstruction: Studies in Contemporary Culture, on the editorial advisory board of e-France: an on-line journal of French Studies and the international advisory board of Reinvention: a Journal of Undergraduate Research.
 I have peer reviewed for the journals Miranda, Studies in Twentieth and Twenty-First Century Literature, Modern Philology, Twentieth-Century Literature and the Journal of Beckett Studies.

-My research interests span modern and contemporary literary and visual culture, from trauma and testimony to visual archives and installation art.
-I have particular interests in contemporary art, the medical archive, archiving practices and technologies, Samuel Beckett and cultural memory and am happy to receive PhD proposals in any of these areas.
+My research interests span modern and contemporary literary and visual culture, from trauma and testimony to visual archives, installation art and the forensic.
+I have particular interests in the face, contemporary art, the medical archive, archiving practices and technologies, Samuel Beckett and cultural memory and am happy to receive PhD proposals in any of these areas.